-If you own a business, you’ve probably heard of search engine optimization or SEO.
+You’ve probably heard of search engine optimization or SEO if you own a business.
 Its meaning is exactly as it sounds.
 SEO is the practice of optimizing your website to perform well with search engines.

-Digital marketers use certain techniques, like backlinking and on-page content changes based on their keyword research, to help their websites rank well for their target audience in search results.
-In other words, if you want the right people to find your website through a Google search, you need SEO.
+SEO companies use specific techniques, like backlinking and on-page content changes based on their keyword research, to help their websites rank well for their target audience in search results.
+In other words, you need SEO if you want the right people to find your website through a Google search.

 But what is local SEO?
 Again, the definition is pretty simple.
-While marketing gurus have a long list of techniques that they use to drive traffic to websites, there are specific SEO tactics that work best for local, brick and mortar businesses.
+While marketing gurus have a long list of techniques to drive website traffic, specific SEO tactics work best for local brick-and-mortar businesses.

-When done right, a good local SEO plan can help your business connect with local consumers and drive foot traffic to your location.
+When done right, an excellent local SEO plan can help your business connect with local consumers and drive foot traffic to your location.

-We’ve discussed a number of local SEO techniques that have proven effective with local businesses.
-To name a few: local backlinks, optimizing for mobile users and consistently using your complete NAP (name, address, phone number) across your entire site.
+We’ve discussed several local SEO techniques that have proven effective with local businesses.
+To name a few: local backlinks, optimizing for mobile users, and consistently using your complete NAP (name, address, phone number) across your entire site.

-But one often overlooked factor that can have a significant impact on your local SEO is positive reviews.
-Consumers love to leave online reviews for products and services that they’ve used.
-If many of those reviews are positive, it can boost your SEO in a big way.
+But one often overlooked factor that can significantly impact your local SEO is positive reviews.
+Consumers love to leave reviews for products and services they’ve used.
+So, if many of those positive reviews are positive, it can significantly boost your SEO.

 - How positive reviews affect consumer behavior;